Skip to main content

 Sports

-one that we can find when photographing landscapes or architecture.
-Here are or
+This situation is completely contrary to, for example, the one that we can find when photographing landscapes or architecture.
+Here are or our subjects are in constant movement and getting a "perfect" focus is, at least, complicated.

 Focus Mode: Auto AF-C / AI Servo